 I can’t think of a more controversial topic in the world of BBQ than sauce.
 Depending on where you go, you’ll find people who like their ribs sweet and sticky, and others who like it tangy and vinegar-y.
 My opinion is that there’s a time and place for everything and I love it all!

 Feel free to use any BBQ sauce you love.
 After all, you’re the one that’s going to be eating it!
-For something homemade, you can try my Balsamic-Maple BBQ Sauce.
-For something store-bought, Tessemae’s makes a great one.
+For something homemade, you can try this easy and delicious Paleo BBQ Sauce recipe.
+For something store-bought and made with clean ingredients, Tessemae’s makes a great one.

 Smoked Ribs – 3-2-1 Method